zero-waste/say-no-to-plastic/readme.md

 I bring it to the top for a further four minutes.

 # Bread
 Shop bought bread can really only come from a proper baker.
 In this case it's chewy white from Real Pâtisserie.
 You can get Real Pâtisserie bread from Taj but it mostly comes in perforated plastic bags.
 At a push you could buy buns from Waitrose and put them in the plain paper bags from the mushroom section rather than those with the plastic panel.

 ![](images/bread_real_patisserie.jpg)

 Apart from baguettes!
 You can also use the spare paper bags for other groceries rather than the plastic ones.

 ![](images/baguettes.jpg)

 Cracking sea salt and rosemary sourdough from hisBe.
 Wow!

 ![](images/bread_hisbe.jpg)

 Deft lame work from Silo.

 ![](images/bread_silo.jpg)

 layout: post

 Why would you buy a net of tiny lemons from a supermarket when you could have these beauties?

 ![](images/lemon_taj.jpg)

 And finally some loose British apples from Taj!

 ![](images/british_apples.jpg)

 Loose apples from Waitrose.

 ![](images/apples_waitrose.jpg)

 And loose French Pink Ladies from Sainsbury's Local.
 Expensive at £4+ per kilo but still.

 ![](images/apple_sainsburys.jpg)

 By contrast, organic apples from Waitrose.
-Each sealed in plastic and with a choice of carbon
-footprint: Argentina, Chile or New Zealand.
+Each sealed in plastic and with a choice of carbon footprint: Argentina, Chile or New Zealand.

 ![](images/apples2_waitrose.jpg)

 # Oats

 The first oats I found that didn't come in a plastic bag or a box with a plastic panel.
 They even suggest you compost the packet.
 Love Pimhill Farm!

 ![](images/oats_pimhill.jpg)

 Loose oats from hisBe are very reasonably priced and you can take your own vessel.

 ![](images/oats_hisbe.jpg)

 I'm very fond of Wessex Mill's bread flour and just spotted their oats in Taj.
 ![](images/oats_wessexmill.jpg)

 And a couple from Waitrose in paper packaging.
-However, if we're going to be fussy--and we shall--they both feature an unnecessary plastic tab on the top.
+However, if we're going to be fussy&mdash;and we shall&mdash;they both feature an unnecessary plastic tab on the top.

 ![](images/oats_flahavans.jpg)
 ![](images/oats_mornflake.jpg)

 # Toilet roll
 Paper from FSC approved sources, plastic in the Waitrose carrier bag recycling.

 ![](images/toiletroll_waitrose1.jpg)

 And more recently, toilet roll made from recycled paper.

 ![](images/toiletroll_waitrose2.jpg)

 # Cheese